 Business goals are a part of the UX process

 A new business website or redesign must fit into a business strategy.
 Both content and functionality must come together to develop a memorable brand.
 There must be reasons that guide the ux design process and an understanding of why this work needs to be done.
-A design team needs to not only be experts in design thinking, but also understand the larger marketing goals of a company.
+A design team, and development team, needs to not only be experts in design thinking, but also understand the larger marketing goals of a company.

 If it’s a redesign, look at what works and what needs improvement.
 Take into consideration what’s lacking, and how designing an improved user experience can help address these problems.